MadhanTamilarasan/Interactive-Dictionary/README.md

 # Interactive-Dictionary

-InteractiveDictionary is a web-based dictionary application built using HTML, CSS, and JavaScript.
+Interactive-Dictionary is a web-based dictionary application built using HTML, CSS, and JavaScript.
 It provides a user-friendly interface for searching and retrieving word definitions, synonyms and example sentences.
 The project leverages API calling to integrate with a reliable dictionary API, ensuring real-time word data and expanding the application's capabilities.

 ## Features